If you want to start a meaningful career in health and wellness, becoming a health coach offers a clear, structured path.

 National Board-Certified Health & Wellness Coach (NBC-HWC)

-This credential is widely recognized as the gold standard in the industry and signals that you meet rigorous, nationally recognized standards.
+This credential is widely recognized as the standard in the industry and signals that you meet rigorous, nationally recognized standards.

 Step 9: Continue Growing as a Coach